 Salinity levels in the Mosquito Lagoon are comparable to ocean levels (32-34 ppt) allowing several fish species to spawn in the lagoon that would normally spawn in the ocean.

 The Indian River Lagoon Aquatic Preserves are a proud partner of the Leave No Trace Center for Outdoor Ethics and were selected as a 2017 and 2018 Leave No Trace hot spot.
-To learn more about Leave No Trace in the Indian River Lagoon contact Emily Dark, 772-429-2995.
+To learn more about Leave No Trace in the Indian River Lagoon contact Kaitlyn Britton, 772-429-2995.

 Volunteering at the Indian River Lagoon Aquatic Preserves